GarageBand: Music lessons

 A new feature included with GarageBand '09 and later is the ability to download pre-recorded music lessons from GarageBand's Lesson Store for guitar and piano.
-There are two types of lesson available in the Lesson Store: Basic Lessons, which are a free download, and Artist Lessons, which a user must purchase.
+There are two types of lessons available in the Lesson Store: Basic Lessons, which are a free download, and Artist Lessons, which a user must purchase.
 The first Basic Lessons for both guitar and piano are included with GarageBand.
-In GarageBand 10, many sounds (aka patches, which Apple refers to as 'audio units') which are listed within the sound library are dimmed and unusable until the user pays an additional fee which allows the utilization of those sounds, bundled with the guitar and piano lessons.
+In GarageBand 10, many sounds (aka patches, which Apple refers to as 'audio units') that are listed within the sound library are dimmed and unusable until the user pays an additional fee that allows the utilization of those sounds, bundled with the guitar and piano lessons.
 Attempting to click on and select the dimmed audio units to apply to the track causes promotional prompts to appear, requiring the user to log on with their Apple ID and furnish credit card information before knowing the price of the bundle.

-In both types of the lesson, a music teacher presents the lesson, which is in a special format offering high-quality video and audio instructions.
+In both types of lessons, a music teacher presents the lesson, which is in a special format offering high-quality video and audio instructions.
 The lessons include a virtual guitar or piano, which demonstrates finger position and a musical notation area to show the correct musical notations.
-The music examples used in these lessons features popular music.
+The music examples used in these lessons feature popular music.

 In an Artist Lesson the music teacher is the actual musician/songwriter who composed the song being taught in the lesson.
 As of November 2009 the artists featured are: